by Stuart Penney

 Now, I know this is a touchy subject with some Dylan zealots, but it has to be said.
 I’ve never enjoyed how Bob began mangling his songs around the turn of the millennium.
 He started changing them almost to the point where (to borrow a line from Alan Partridge) they could only be identified by reference to their dental records or, at best, a few words picked up here and there.
 I well remember concerts in the early 2000s where fans looked blankly across at each other as yet another unidentified song kicked off.
 Then someone would recognise a line and hiss “It’s Positively 4th Street” (or whatever it was) along the row and we would all relax until the next number, when the spot the tune game would begin again.
 Some of the lofty excuses offered were “They’re his songs, so he can sing them how he wants,” or “The songs are not set in stone, they’re organic.”
 But I’ve never subscribed to that view.

-In moderation this technique can sometimes prove interesting, however.
+In moderation this technique can sometimes prove interesting, admittedly.
 The version of “Like A Rolling Stone” on the Bob Dylan At Budokan 1979 live album is a case in point.
 The backing is stripped back and the chord sequence is markedly different to the original (some chords are missing, although perhaps only a musician would notice this), giving the song a more urgent feel, which works perfectly.
 20 years later Bob would take these rearrangements to undreamed of (some might say ridiculous) extremes.

 Then there was the hit and miss nature of the performances themselves.
 Whenever I expressed disappointment with a Dylan concert, I was often blithely told “Oh, you must have seen a bad show, but every now and then Bob will perform the best concert ever.
 Three nights later in Dublin (or wherever) the show was especially good.
 You just have to be lucky and catch him on a good night.”
 Well, excuse me, but the thought of paying hundreds of dollars for tickets with the slim chance that I might “get lucky” and see him deliver a decent show no longer seems particularly appealing.
 In fact, it turns the audience/performer dynamic on its head.